Spontaneous Scalarization as a New Core-Collapse Supernova Mechanism and its Multi-Messenger Signals: Formalism

 \textit{Models and parameters.---}We perform axisymmetric CC simulations to a non-rotating $50\,{\rm M}_\odot$ progenitor star of \citep{Umeda08}.
 It was used in the previous studies of \citep{Fischer18,KurodaT22} to explore the impacts of a first-order QCD phase transition.
 We use the DD2 EOS of \cite{Typel10}.

-We have two free parameters: a dimensionless parameter $B$ in Eq.~(\ref{eq:omega_B}) and the scalar mass $m$. $(B,m)$ are chosen to satisfy the current observational constraints. $B$ has a relation to $\beta(\beta_0)$, which is frequently used in other literatures \citep{Damour93,Ramazanoglu16,Cheong19,Rosca-Mead20}, as $B=-2\beta$ \citep{Shibata_JFBD_14}.
+We have two free parameters, $B$ and $m$, which are chosen to satisfy the current observational constraints. $B$ has a relation to $\beta(\beta_0)$, which is frequently used in other literatures \citep{Damour93,Ramazanoglu16,Cheong19,Rosca-Mead20}, as $B=-2\beta$ \citep{Shibata_JFBD_14}.
 According to \citep{Ramazanoglu16}, $\beta$ is weakly bounded to avoid the scalarization in white dwarfs (WDs), while allowing for it in NSs, which can be translated into

 The scalar mass is also constrained within